Project 3: Parallel Cryptocurrency Miner (v 1.0)

 - The pthread library and parallelization using threads

 - The producer/consumer paradigm

 - Taking performance measurements

 In Bitcoin, hash inversions are the computationally expensive problem being solved by the computer.
 Given a block, the algorithm tries to find a nonce (number only used once) that when combined with the block data produces a hash code with a set amount of leading zeros.
 The more leading zeros requested, the harder the problem is to solve.
-It’s kind of like rolling dice; rolling any number from 1 to 3 is much easier than rolling a 6.
-This assignment searches for the nonce that satisfies a given difficulty level by splitting the work across multiple cores (or machines).
+It’s kind of like rolling dice; rolling any number from 1 through 3 is much easier than rolling a 6.
+This assignment searches for the nonce that satisfies a given difficulty level by splitting the work across multiple threads.

 After successfully performing the hash inversion, the Bitcoin network rewards the miner (or pool of miners) for their work.
 With our cryptocurrency, a working program will reward you with a good grade :-).